All Episodes

 It's really a Cinderella story in so many ways.

-Obviously, we're covering the story out of Santa Fe, Texas, another high school shooting, explosives found on and off campus after the shooting deaths, which would lead one to believe there's a a much wider conspiracy involved in all of this.
+Obviously, we're covering the story out of Santa Fe, Texas, another high school shooting, explosives found on and off campus after the shooting deaths, which would lead one to believe there's a much wider conspiracy involved in all of this.

-And just waiting and waiting and waiting, and finally they were leading her out of the school.
+And finally, they were leading her out of the school.

 Thank God she's okay.

-We immediately saw fifteen cop cars and sheriffs immediately just heading to the school, and we d we just had no idea what was happening.
+We immediately saw 15 cop cars and sheriffs immediately just heading to the school.

 Just so sad.